Royal Bank of Canada Raises RPM International (NYSE:RPM) Price Target to $92.00

-RPM International (NYSE:RPM) had its price target raised by investment analysts at Royal Bank of Canada from $90.00 to $92.00 in a research note issued on Friday, Stock Target Advisor reports.
-The brokerage currently has a “sector perform” rating on the specialty chemicals company’s stock.
-Royal Bank of Canada’s target price suggests a potential upside of 0.77% from the company’s previous close.
+RPM International (NYSE:RPM) had its price objective increased by investment analysts at Royal Bank of Canada from $90.00 to $92.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
+The brokerage presently has a “sector perform” rating on the specialty chemicals company’s stock.
+Royal Bank of Canada’s price objective suggests a potential upside of 1.56% from the stock’s previous close.

-Several other analysts have also issued reports on RPM.
-Vertical Research upgraded shares of RPM International from a “hold” rating to a “buy” rating and set a $98.00 price target for the company in a research report on Thursday, March 4th.
-Morgan Stanley lowered shares of RPM International from an “overweight” rating to an “equal weight” rating in a research report on Monday, December 14th.
-G.Research restated a “buy” rating on shares of RPM International in a research report on Thursday.
-BMO Capital Markets cut their price target on shares of RPM International from $113.00 to $108.00 and set an “outperform” rating for the company in a research report on Friday.
-Finally, Zacks Investment Research downgraded shares of RPM International from a “buy” rating to a “hold” rating and set a $92.00 price objective for the company. in a research note on Thursday, January 7th.
-Six research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average price target of $92.40.
+RPM has been the subject of several other research reports.
+Vertical Research raised shares of RPM International from a “hold” rating to a “buy” rating and set a $98.00 price objective for the company in a research note on Thursday, March 4th.
+G.Research reaffirmed a “buy” rating on shares of RPM International in a research report on Thursday, April 8th.
+Zacks Investment Research lowered shares of RPM International from a “buy” rating to a “hold” rating and set a $92.00 price target on the stock. in a research report on Thursday, January 7th.
+Finally, BMO Capital Markets dropped their target price on shares of RPM International from $113.00 to $108.00 and set an “outperform” rating on the stock in a report on Friday, April 9th.
+Five analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+RPM International presently has an average rating of “Buy” and a consensus price target of $95.44.

-In related news, CFO Russell L. Gordon sold 9,668 shares of the stock in a transaction dated Wednesday, January 27th.
-The shares were sold at an average price of $84.89, for a total value of $820,716.52.
-Following the completion of the transaction, the chief financial officer now directly owns 103,997 shares of the company’s stock, valued at $8,828,305.33.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-1.60% of the stock is owned by corporate insiders.
+In other news, CFO Russell L. Gordon sold 9,668 shares of the business’s stock in a transaction dated Wednesday, January 27th.
+The stock was sold at an average price of $84.89, for a total transaction of $820,716.52.
+Following the completion of the transaction, the chief financial officer now directly owns 103,997 shares in the company, valued at approximately $8,828,305.33.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Director Thomas Gross sold 10,900 shares of the company’s stock in a transaction dated Monday, April 12th.
+The shares were sold at an average price of $91.92, for a total value of $1,001,928.00.
+Following the completion of the sale, the director now directly owns 6,903 shares of the company’s stock, valued at $634,523.76.
+The disclosure for this sale can be found here.
+1.60% of the stock is owned by insiders.

-A number of hedge funds have recently added to or reduced their stakes in RPM.
-Eudaimonia Partners LLC bought a new position in RPM International in the third quarter worth about $40,000.
-Captrust Financial Advisors grew its holdings in RPM International by 2.9% in the third quarter.
-Captrust Financial Advisors now owns 10,479 shares of the specialty chemicals company’s stock worth $863,000 after purchasing an additional 293 shares during the period.
-California State Teachers Retirement System grew its holdings in RPM International by 2.2% in the third quarter.
-California State Teachers Retirement System now owns 235,141 shares of the specialty chemicals company’s stock worth $19,479,000 after purchasing an additional 4,957 shares during the period.
-Rockland Trust Co. grew its holdings in RPM International by 3.7% in the fourth quarter.
-Rockland Trust Co. now owns 6,376 shares of the specialty chemicals company’s stock worth $579,000 after purchasing an additional 226 shares during the period.
-Finally, First American Bank purchased a new stake in RPM International in the fourth quarter worth about $204,000.
-74.67% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+FDx Advisors Inc. grew its stake in RPM International by 8.1% in the first quarter.
+FDx Advisors Inc. now owns 9,051 shares of the specialty chemicals company’s stock valued at $831,000 after acquiring an additional 679 shares during the period.
+Park National Corp OH raised its holdings in RPM International by 2.4% during the 1st quarter.
+Park National Corp OH now owns 6,925 shares of the specialty chemicals company’s stock worth $636,000 after buying an additional 162 shares during the period.
+Pensionfund DSM Netherlands acquired a new stake in RPM International in the 1st quarter valued at approximately $3,031,000.
+Pensionfund Sabic bought a new stake in RPM International in the 1st quarter valued at approximately $2,021,000.
+Finally, UBS Asset Management Americas Inc. boosted its position in RPM International by 2.7% during the 4th quarter.
+UBS Asset Management Americas Inc. now owns 375,801 shares of the specialty chemicals company’s stock worth $34,115,000 after acquiring an additional 10,015 shares during the last quarter.
+Institutional investors and hedge funds own 74.67% of the company’s stock.

 About RPM International